wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 // This will print the numbers 0 through 4 to the console
 ```

-In this example, the loop stops running when `i` is equal to 5, even though the loop condition `i < 10` would still be true.
+The loop stops running when `i` is equal to 5, even though the loop condition `i < 10` would still be true.

+### Continue

-2. **Continue**: The `continue` statement is used to skip the current iteration of the loop and move directly to the next one.
+The `continue` statement is used to skip the current iteration of the loop and move directly to the next one.
 It ends the current iteration and continues with the next one.

 ```javascript
 for (let i = 0; i < 10; i++) {